 The Consequences Go Beyond Incarceration

-If you are convicted of possession or distribution of child pornography, you will not only face time behind bars and large fines, but you will also be forced to register as a sex offender.
-Your family life may also be destroyed since you could also lose the right to see your children or be in the presence of children.
+If you are convicted of possessing or distributing child pornography, you will face time behind bars, significant fines, and be forced to register as a sex offender.
+A conviction may also destroy your family life since you could also lose the right to see your children or be in the presence of children.
 Penalties for even a first-time charge can be life-changing.
-In fact, just the accusation of such crimes can ruin your reputation and may ruin your relationships with neighbors, friends, family members and business associates.
+Just the accusation of such crimes can ruin your reputation and damage your relationships with neighbors, friends, family members and business associates.